Financial Aid FAQs

 Do you match scholarships offered by peer institutions?

 As a general rule, we do not match scholarship awards from other institutions.
 However, we are committed to assisting admitted students truly interested in the University of Chicago Law School.
 To that end, we would be happy to discuss your situation and work through your concerns.
-Please email financialaid@law.uchicago.edu if you would like for us to review your award.
+Please email financialaid@law.uchicago.edu if you would like to request a review of your award.
 We will then send you a link to an electronic form where you can provide additional information.
 Please understand that we have limited funds and cannot alter all awards.
 We will, however, do our best to make the University of Chicago Law School an option for you.

 Yes, the Law School is proud to be a participant in the VA's Yellow Ribbon program and to provide an unlimited contribution for each qualifying participant.
 If you think that you may qualify, please make sure you request a Certificate of Eligibility (COE) from the VA showing your end service date and complete the application on the University Registrar’s webpage.
 You can find more information about VA educational benefits on the VA website.